wbush008/Pictalyzur/README.md

 ![plot+ad](https://github.com/wbush008/Pictalyzur/blob/master/imgs/jt_ad.png)

 The topic with the largest percentage of photos in the feed is selected as the category of interest for that user.
 Using this, I can choose a product ad for that users.
-For instance if most of the users photos are of goig out to bars and concerts, they will be served an ad for a smart watch in a night lifescene, where the user will likely to want to engage with the product.
+For instance if most of the users photos are of hunting and fishing, they will be served an ad for a smart watch an outdoor sports scene, where the user will likely to want to engage with the product.

 The code for labeling user photos is [here][4] in the model_code folder.